CURRICULUM

 ※ Class style (In principle, face-to-face) of this course depends on instructor.
 For details, please contact him/her directly.

-0BXB444 Special Lectures in Humanics IIb 2 1.0 2 FallABC by request Kawaguchi Atsushi Special Lectures in Humanics IIb provides the opportunity for the students to attend the research progress meetings of the particular laboratory which offers specialized areas of study that the students will aspire to focus on.
+0BXB444 Special Lectures in Humanics IIb 2 1.0 2 FallABC by request Academic Advisors of the Doctoral Program in Humanics Special Lectures in Humanics IIb provides the opportunity for the students to attend the research progress meetings of the particular laboratory which offers specialized areas of study that the students will aspire to focus on.
 Featuring the latest research presentations, the students will have discussions on research achievements, learn professional knowledge, and develop their advanced skills to proceed with research activities.
 Lecture is conducted in English.

 Major required course. face-to-face